InSourceSoftware/youtube-livestreams-action/README.md

-# YouTube Videos Action
+# YouTube Livestreams Action

-Fetch YouTube videos from a YouTube channel (by channel id) and create files or posts on a website.
+Fetch YouTube livestreams from a YouTube channel (by channel id) and create files or posts on a website.

 ## Inputs